There’s a reason professional landscape designers get college degrees.

 Curving lines?
 They look great.
 Straight lines?
 That’s fine, too.
 How about steps, terraces, and seating walls?
 The best patios blend creativity and function.

-6. Bonus Tip: Do This Right
+6. Bonus Tip: Get it Right From the Start

 There’s a lot to keep in mind as you ponder landscape design.
 Including the pressure.